sarahmhd/sarahmhd/README.md

 ### Hi there 👋
 <h1 align="center"> I'm Sarah Mohamed</h1>
 <h3 align="center">A frontend developer from Egypt</h3>
+<p>I am a skilled Front-End Developer with expertise in designing and creating visually appealing websites.
+My role involves not only writing and editing web page content but also regularly updating websites to ensure they remain engaging and up to date.
+Additionally, I possess a strong knowledge of coding languages, allowing me to develop innovative and efficient web applications.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">